 the ocean, floating around on ice-floes or relaxing on rocky

-- Whales - humpback whales (you may have one of
+- Whales - humpback whales and killer whales

 skuas, snow petrels, blue eyed shags, American sheathbills,